We've partnered with universities that share UTS's research interests and have the desire to work closely in deep, research-led partnerships.

-The genesis of TERI University, Delhi, is rooted in the comprehensive research, consultancy, and outreach activities of its parent organisation TERI, a not-for-profit independent research institute recognised globally for its contribution to scientific and policy research in the realms of energy, environment, and sustainable development.
-The University provides a setting that enhances learning, while simultaneously showcasing the concept of modern green buildings.
+The genesis of TERI School of Advanced Studies, Delhi, is rooted in the comprehensive research, consultancy, and outreach activities of its parent organisation TERI (The Energy and Resources Institute), a not-for-profit independent research institute recognised globally for its contribution to scientific and policy research in the realms of energy, environment, and sustainable development.

-UTS and TERI University, Delhi are jointly undertaking research, student and staff mobility and other academic activities in the broad fields of the environment and sustainable development.
+UTS and TERI School of Advanced Studies, are jointly undertaking research, student and staff mobility and other academic activities in the broad fields of the environment and sustainable development.

 Key Technology Partnership established: 2 November 2012

 Tata Institute of Social Sciences (TISS) was established in 1936.The first school of social work in India, TISS was a pioneering effort that subsequently influenced the direction of social work education and social research in India.
 Over the years, the Institute has made a significant contribution to policy, planning, action strategies and human resource development, in several areas, ranging from sustainable rural and urban development to education, health, communal harmony, human rights and industrial relations.
 TISS is host to the World Health Organisation collaborating Centre for Health, Policy Research and Training.
 The UNAIDS Centre for Behavioural Research on HIV/AIDS is also located at TISS.